w3c/trace-context/trace_context/security.md

 ## Other risks

 Application owners need to make sure to test all code path leading to sending of `traceparent` and `tracestate` headers.
-For example, browsers single page applications it is typical to make cross-origin calls from the browser.
+For example, in browsers single page applications it is typical to make cross-origin calls.
 If one of code paths leads to sending of `traceparent` and `tracestate` headers - cross-origin calls restricted via `Access-Control-Allow-Headers` [header](https://www.w3.org/TR/cors/#access-control-allow-headers-response-header) may fail.